 Research at CWW addresses a wide array of labor market challenges and opportunities facing working women.
 Current research and public education projects at the Center include women in the building trades, men in nursing, measurement of women's leadership skills, paid family leave for New Jersey's workers, issues of work/life balance, and gender equity for New Jersey's students and workers.
 As the research arm of the New Jersey Council on Gender Parity in Labor and Education, the CWW researches model programs for women's advancement and industry barriers to the full participation of women in New Jersey's workforce.
 The Center is also working to establish a national center to expand New Jersey's online learning programs for high school educated workers employed in low wage jobs to other states.

-Created in the Spring of 2007, the Center on Violence Against Women & Children (VAWC) exemplifies the land grant mission of Rutgers by engaging community partners from the academic, corporate, nonprofit, and government sectors to collaborate on different projects.
+Created in the Spring of 2007 as the Center on Violence Against Women & Children (VAWC), the Center for Research on Ending Violence exemplifies the land grant mission of Rutgers by engaging community partners from the academic, corporate, nonprofit, and government sectors to collaborate on different projects.
 The four components of the center's work include research, continuing education, MSW education, and community facilitation.

-The Institute for Women & Art (IWA) is a unit of Rutgers, the State University of New Jersey, and a center of the Office of the Associate Vice President for Academic & Public Partnerships in the Arts & Humanities.
+The Center for Women in the Arts and Humanities (CWAH) is a unit of Rutgers, the State University of New Jersey, and a center of the Office of the Associate Vice President for Academic & Public Partnerships in the Arts & Humanities.

-The mission of the Institute for Women and Art at Rutgers(IWA) is to transform values, policies, and institutions, and to ensure that the intellectual and aesthetic contributions of diverse communities of women in the visual arts are included in the cultural mainstream and acknowledged in the historical record.
-To accomplish this goal, the Institute for Women and Art invents, implements, and conducts live and virtual education, research, documentation, public programs, and exhibitions focused on women artists and feminist art.
-The IWA strives to establish equality and visibility for all women artists, who are underrepresented and unrecognized in art history, the art market, and the contemporary art world, and to address their professional development needs.
-The IWA endeavors to serve all women in the visual arts and diverse global, national, regional, state, and university audiences.
+The mission of the Center for Women in the Arts and Humanities is to transform values, policies, and institutions, and to ensure that the intellectual and aesthetic contributions of diverse communities of women in the visual arts are included in the cultural mainstream and acknowledged in the historical record.
+To accomplish this goal, the Center for Women in the Arts and Humanities invents, implements, and conducts live and virtual education, research, documentation, public programs, and exhibitions focused on women artists and feminist art.
+The CWAH strives to establish equality and visibility for all women artists, who are underrepresented and unrecognized in art history, the art market, and the contemporary art world, and to address their professional development needs.
+The CWAH endeavors to serve all women in the visual arts and diverse global, national, regional, state, and university audiences.

 Rutgers University is the only flagship public research university in the nation to offer students the opportunity to join a women's residential college.
 Through personalized programs, leadership opportunities, and residential learning communities, Douglass offers an enhancement to the wonderful opportunities for undergraduates at Rutgers–New Brunswick.